liam-wiltshire/talks/exposure/content.md

 - Despite what the media may say, there is no right or wrong - a career is no better or worse than 'just a job', they are just different things
 - At different times in your life, what you want will change
- - My first job was just that - it was a job - I wanted money, and I didn't know what I wanted to do with the rest of my life
+ - My first job was just that - it was a job - I wanted money to go out, take my girlfriend on dates, and I didn't know what I wanted to do with the rest of my life
- - I spent a year freelancing - I needed a break from working for a boss - and I took alot of work that wasn't important to me - it was a means to an end, but it gave me the mental space to reset, and re-scope what I wanted in my life,
+ - A few years into my 'career', I spent a year freelancing - I needed a break from working for a boss, from office politics.
+I took alot of work that wasn't important to me - it was a means to an end, but it gave me the mental space to reset, and re-scope what I wanted in my life,

 ---